particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Device restore DFU fix 2025-03-27

+Fixed a recently introduced bug where you could not reconnect in DFU mode for Device Restore DFU, Web Device Doctor, and Product Device Flash Tool because no devices were displayed in the browser device selector.

 ### Band fit fix 2025-03-26

 Fixed a bug in the Band Fit section of the [carrier list](/reference/cellular/cellular-carriers/).
 Countries were listed as